celo-org/docs/blog/12-18-22-celo-dao/12-18-22-how-to-create-dao-on-celo.md

 Let’s see what these can help us with:
 - `hardhat`: Hardhat is an extensible developer tool that helps smart contract developers increase productivity by reliably bringing together the tools they want.
 - `@nomicfoundation/hardhat-toolbox`: It bundles all the commonly used packages and Hardhat plugins.
-- `hardhat-coverage`: It is a solidity code coverage plugin for Hardhat.
+- `solidity-coverage`: It is a solidity code coverage plugin for Hardhat.
 - `@openzeppelin/contracts`: It is a secure smart contract library for solidity

 # Governance Token Smart Contract